neok/oioi-documentation/docs/calls/user_get_charging_keys.rst

 ~~~~~~~~~~~~~~~~~

 200 OK
     The request was processed successfully.
-401 Unauthorized
-   The token, username or identifier type were incorrect.

 Result codes
 ~~~~~~~~~~~~